-The beautiful city of Acworth displays the kind of life most Americans dream about.
+The beautiful city of Acworth, winner of the 2010 All-America City Award, displays the kind of life most Americans dream about.
 Located close enough to experience Atlanta’s best cultural and sporting events, the city itself still gives off a small-town atmosphere.
-Families in Acworth are provided with fun opportunities as well as tranquility.
+Families in Acworth are provided with fun opportunities, as well as tranquility.

-For instance, Acworth is in the midst of two gorgeous lakes, Lake Allatoona and Lake Acworth, which both offer fun for the family year around.
+For instance, Acworth is surrounded by two gorgeous lakes, Lake Allatoona and Lake Acworth, which both offer fun for the family year around.
 Nice beaches, swimming, fishing, boating and camping all take place at the two lakes.
-There are 12 parks that make for excellent picnic areas, and Golf Digest just recently rated Acworth’s Cobblestone Golf Course #1 in public courses in the state of Georgia.
+There are 12 parks that make for excellent picnic areas, and Golf Digest has rated Acworth’s Cobblestone Golf Course one of the top public courses in the state of Georgia.

 Whether you like to go to the park or take a day to shop, Acworth has it all.
 It is conveniently located near both I-75 and Highway 41 for easy shopping access.